what is http protocol

 404 Not Found: The server could not find the requested resource.
 This is what you see when you try to access a broken link.

-Http protocol Version: The version of the protocol used for the response.
+Protocol Version: The version of the protocol used for the response.

-Headers give information about the response.
+Request header give information about the response.
 They include the content type, like text/html for a web page or image/jpeg for a JPEG image.
 Headers also show the length of the content and caching instructions.

 Body: This part has the data sent back to the client.
 It includes the HTML code of a web page or the contents of a downloaded file.